SEPTA: SEPTA Access

-The SEPTA Access (formerly CCT Connect) is a paratransit service from SEPTA that offers a Shared-Ride Program for senior citizens and ADA Paratransit Service for people with disabilities.
+SEPTA Access (formerly CCT Connect) is a paratransit service from SEPTA that offers a Shared-Ride Program for senior citizens and ADA Paratransit Service for people with disabilities.
 The Shared-Ride Program provides a door-to-door ridesharing service through advance reservations for senior citizens age 65 or older in the city of Philadelphia for travel within the city and to points within 3 mi of the city's borders.

 The ADA Paratransit Service provides door-to-door service through advance reservations for people with disabilities in accordance with the Americans with Disabilities Act (ADA), allowing for travel across the SEPTA service area within 3/4 mi of fixed-route transit service when such service operates.
 SEPTA Access is operated by third-party contractors for SEPTA.
 The name was changed from CCT Connect to SEPTA Access on July 1, 2024 although vehicles will retain the former branding until further notice.

 Easton Coach, First Transit, MV Transportation, and Total Transit Corp. operate SEPTA Access service in Philadelphia County; Easton Coach operates SEPTA Access service in Bucks County; Krapf Transit operates SEPTA Access service in Chester County; Community Transit of Delaware County operates SEPTA Access service in Delaware County; and First Transit operates SEPTA Access service in Montgomery County.